nxp-mcuxpresso/mcuxsdk-doc/boards/RT/mimxrt700evk/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for MIMXRT700-EVK
+# Getting Started with Package

 ```{tocTree}